|18D.101||Liability for application.|

 Subdivision 1.
 Notice of appeal. (a) After service of an order, a person has 45 days from receipt of the order to notify the commissioner in writing that the person intends to contest the order.

 (b) If the person fails to notify the commissioner that the person intends to contest the order, the order is a final order of the commissioner and not subject to further judicial or administrative review.

-If a person notifies the commissioner that the person intends to contest an order issued under this chapter, the state Office of Administrative Hearings shall conduct a hearing in accordance with the applicable provisions of chapter 14 for hearings in contested cases.
-For contested corrective action orders, the state Office of Administrative Hearings shall conduct an administrative hearing not later than 14 days after notification that a corrective action order is contested.
+Subd.
+2. Administrative review.
+If a person notifies the commissioner that the person intends to contest an order issued under this chapter, the state office of administrative hearings shall conduct a hearing in accordance with the applicable provisions of chapter 14 for hearings in contested cases.
+For contested corrective action orders, the state office of administrative hearings shall conduct an administrative hearing not later than 14 days after notification that a corrective action order is contested.

 Except for money repaid to the agricultural chemical response and reimbursement account under section 18E.04, subdivision 6, penalties, cost reimbursements, fees, and other moneys collected under this chapter must be deposited into the state treasury and credited to the appropriate pesticide or fertilizer regulatory account.

 HIST: 1990 c 597 s 9

 Subdivision 1.
 General penalty.
 Except as provided in subdivisions 2 and 3, a person who violates this chapter, chapter 18B, 18C, or 18F or a special order, standard, stipulation, agreement, or schedule of compliance of the commissioner is subject to a civil penalty of up to $7,500 per day of violation as determined by the court.